gabtaylor1/tractfigure-studio/PREHACKATHON_GUIDE.md

 portable scene recipe.

-**Starting point.** The starter includes a Pydantic scene contract, portable path resolution, a renderer, and exact-size PNG export.
+**Starting point.** The starter includes a Pydantic scene contract, portable path resolution, a renderer, and PNG export.

 **Work.** Add a supported headless CLI/API that loads a recipe, validates its data root, renders requested views, reports provenance, and returns useful exit